mauriceaj/CRNNeeg-sleep/README.md

 # CRNNeeg-sleep

 ## Introduction:
 This page contains the necessary code to run CRNNeeg, a deep learning algorithm for automatically sleep staging PSG and long-term scalp EEG recordings.
 CRNNeeg is composed of a convolutional neural network (CNN) for feature extraction, followed by a recurrent neural network (RNN) that extracts the temporal dependencies of sleep stages.
+The methods used to develop this algorithm and the expected performance are presented in https://doi.org/10.1093/sleep/zsaa112.

 CRNNeeg is implemented in Python (3.6), running Keras (2.2.3) with Tensorflow (1.12.0) as backend.
 Currently, only the cpu implementation of CRNNeeg is provided.